Economic Order Quantity: Definition, Formula and Everything You Need to Know

 Economic Order Quantity: The Basics of Inventory

-The best product-scheduling technique, economic order quantity is the ideal order size a company buys to match demand while minimising inventory costs like shortage of materials, storage and holding.
+The best product-scheduling technique, economic order quantity is the ideal order size a company buys to match demand while minimizing inventory costs like shortage of materials, storage and holding.
 Ford.
-W Harris, the OG production engineer developed this inventory formula to reduce demand, supply, and cost escalations in supply chain management.
+W Harris, the OG production engineer developed this inventory formula to reduce demand, supply, and cost escalations in supply chain management

 The EOQ inventory model indicates the optimum delivery of units to decrease the cost related to the purchase, sales, and product storage.